Biden tells nursing homes to require worker vaccinations if they want federal money

 “Since the spread of the delta variant, there has been a rise in the number of COVID-19 cases, especially in those states that have low rates of vaccinated workers,” a White House fact sheet said.

-Mr. Biden’s get-tough stance comes as governments and employers around the country rely on sticks instead of carrots to get vaccine holdouts off the sidelines.
+Mr. Biden’s get-tough stance comes as governments and employers around the country are turning to sticks instead of carrots to get vaccine holdouts off the sidelines.

 Already, the president is requiring federal workers to get vaccinated or face regular testing.